Salvation Army official: Theft of toys no victory for Grinch - NewsBreak

 Salvation Army official: Theft of toys no victory for Grinch

 FARMINGTON, N.M.
-(AP) — Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with $6,000 worth of toys for children, a Salvation Army official said Saturday.
+(AP) — Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with $6,000 worth of toys for children, according authorities.

-“The Grinch will not have this victory,” Salvation Army Lt.
-Christopher Rockwell told The Associated Press.

-Business leaders and others began making donations after the marked van with gifts intended for more than 350 children was stolen Tuesday from outside a store, Rockwell said.Mistletoe – famous for stolen holiday kisses – is a parasite that steals water and nutrients from other plants

 The donations included “lots of toys, lots of clothing” as well as hygiene items and cash, certainly adding up to more than enough to replace the stolen items intended for children who are signed up for a distribution event Monday, Rockwell said.
 “We have like a waiting list ... so we could see what we have left over.”